At a Glance

 Dates and Prices

-This tour will run in April 2023, aiming to take advantage of the dry season when travel is at its least demanding.
-The tour will run from April 8th to April 23rd, 2023.
+This tour will run in October 2023, aiming to take advantage the limited period when Katavi and the primate reserves are at their very best.
+The tour will run from October 8th to October 21st.

-The cost of this trip is £8,150 per person excl. flights, with a £400 single supplement.
+The cost of this trip is £6,250 per person excl. flights.
 This includes all meals, accommodation and wildlife-focussed activities.
 Drinks are not included.
-To secure a booking, a deposit payment of £3,250 plus any single supplement must be paid.
+We regret that we must levy a single supplement of £600 pp for this trip.
+To secure a booking, a deposit payment of £2,500 plus any single supplement must be paid.

 Flights and Visas

 Pictus Safaris do not offer flight booking services.
 However, we do recommend the use of travel comparison websites such as skyscanner.net or momondo.com to identify the best fares, and then booking with the airline directly where possible.
 This will reduce the likelihood of complications and fees should any issues with your booking arise.
-If you wish to spend an additional night in Yaounde at the beginning or end of your tour, we can arrange this for you at an extra cost.
-We strongly recommend booking flights leaving Yaounde after 20.00 on your return, if leaving on the same day that we return to Yaounde to avoid disruption to your plans.
+If you wish to spend an additional night in Dar es Salaam at the beginning or end of your tour, we can arrange this for you at an extra cost.
+We strongly recommend booking flights leaving Dar es Salaam after 22.00 on your return, if leaving on the same day that we return to Dar es Salaam to avoid disruption to your plans.

-British nationals do require a visa to enter Cameroon.
+British nationals do require a visa to enter Tanzania.
 Clients of other nationalities are advised to check well before travel whether they require an entry visa.
-Details of the process of obtaining a tourist visa for Cameroon will be provided to you upon booking.
-The cost of a Cameroon double-entry visa for UK citizens is £220 - these must be obtained before arrival into Cameroon.
+Details of the process of obtaining a tourist visa for Tanzania will be provided to you upon booking.
+The cost of a Tanzania entry e-visa for UK citizens is $50 - these may be obtained online or on arrival into Tanzania.

 Weather and What to Bring

-The weather in Southern Cameroon in April is humid and oppressive, with maximum temperatures of around 29 degrees Celsius.
-At night, temperatures will drop to around 22 degrees Celsius.
+The weather in Tanzania in October is hot and dry, with maximum temperatures of around 30 degrees Celsius.
+At night, temperatures will drop to around 20 degrees Celsius.

 A full packing list will be circulated at least two months prior to departure.
 Pictus Safaris will be able to provide one extra set of binoculars and two spotlights per group, and clients are welcome to bring additional camera, videography and scope equipment should they wish to.
 Please note that the use of drones is not permitted in many protected areas.
 We strongly recommend bringing comfortable, loose-fitting and neutral-coloured clothing on safari - please do not bring camouflage clothing.
 We recommend against dark coloured clothing (e.g. black or dark blue) as this attracts biting flies.
 Worn-in hiking boots with ankle support are a must, as are sunglasses, sun protection and a hat.

 Do also remember to budget for any expenses not included in the cost of the trip, including for gratuities and additional activities.
-We recommend bringing US Dollars and Euros.
+We recommend bringing US Dollars.

 Safety and Security